 The Board of Directors ("the Board") of Luxchem Corporation Berhad ("the Company") is pleased to present its Statement on Risk Management and Internal Control.
-This Statement which describes the state of risk management and internal control of the Company and its subsidiaries ("the Group") during the financial year ended 31 December 2023 is made pursuant to Paragraph 15.26(b) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") ("MMLR"), based on the guidance of the "Statement on Risk Management & Internal Control: Guidelines for Directors of Listed Issuers" ("SORMIC Guidelines").
+This Statement describes the state of risk management and internal control of the Company and its subsidiaries ("the Group") during the financial year ended 31 December 2022 is made pursuant to Paragraph 15.26(b) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") ("MMLR") and the "Statement on Risk Management & Internal Control: Guidelines for Directors of Listed Issuers" ("SORMIC Guidelines") which was issued by the Taskforce on Internal Control with the support and endorsement of Bursa Securities.